aks-lts/community/README.md

 # community
-Community information for the LTS Kubernetes fork
+Community information for the AKS LTS Project Kubernetes fork